mickaeltemporao/CMT4A-CMSS-TEMPLATE/challenges/challenge_03.md

 # Challenge 3: The Explorer

-# Objective
+# Objectives
-- Get familiar with built-in functions.
+- Use common data exploration and visualization functions.
-- Create a custom function.
+- Create and automate bibliographies in a scientific report.
-- Embed code in a `.Rmd` document.
+- Report variables of interest in a scientific report.

 # Instructions